 The plan was to overload aircraft with 3000 ltr of extra fuel, and a cache of 15kg, 20kg, and 25kg bombs, the least carrying 150 units.
 A strip down of all unnecessary equipment including defensive guns.
 Engines were modified for extra power and reduced weight, even manned positions such as engineering station were removed to save weight and space.
 The plan was to fly from Rhodes to Bahrain, then land in Italian controlled Eritrea.
 Avoiding backtracking through Iraq and Syria, or running into the British RAF and French Air Force.

 With two dimly lit Diamond decals on top of his wings, Muti leads his fleet towards a fate unknown.
 Passing Cyprus before dusk, then navigating the mountains of Lebanon and Syria in complete darkness.
 With Damascus being the last point of visual reference, before reaching the Gulf.
-Followed by a major challenge, to traversing the mainly uncharted Arabian Desert in complete silence, with only his vulnerable companions flying next to him.
+Followed by a major challenge to traversing the mainly uncharted Arabian Desert.
+With only his vulnerable companions next to him, Etorri flew in silence.

 While over the desert they constantly change altitude to hide above the clouds.
 A minor issue arose when one of the aircraft lost visual contact while entering the desert, but Ettore had anticipated this situation and was confident in his plan.

 By 1 am they reach [ Dohat Azuwar | دوحة الزوار ] close to today’s southern Kuwaiti region of [ AlWafra - الوفرة ].
 With a bomber's moon, the raiders prep for the attack.
 A hazy sky forces them to decent to 3,000ft.
 Maintaining constant visual contact with the ground, and searching to identify their next waypoint of [ Al Qatif – Saudi Arabia | القطيف - السعودية ].